-Here are all the tools I use to maintain my starter
+Here are all the tools I’ve researched, tested and used to maintain my sourdough starter

 For small batches of starter…